 You may recall that carrot cake is legendary in our house.
 There is never any question of what cake I am making for my husband’s big day in March.
 The story of then two-year-old Marielle (now aged 13) dragging her fingers through the frosting of his cake is told every year, and told proudly.
 This March carrot cake only adds fuel to the already smoldering fire of Margot’s planning as now her birthday is the ‘next’ birthday.
 She has been mulling her options since Christmas and with this last obstacleout of the way, the conversation always turns to "for my birthday," causing the adults to practice our "expectation management."

 Fortunately she is such a thorough and reasonable planner, we have little to worry about.
 Friends, party favors, party games and decorations, menus and gift lists (this year she sent my mom who lives 3 houses away from us a letter via US Postal Service asking for cash), she works it all out in an astonishingly comprehensive plan.
-Taking full advantage of the almost four months between Christmas and her birthday, she presents the package deal at a carefully chosen time, ready with answers to any potential questions, quietly confident that she will prevail.

 This year she kept it simple.
 No big party, simple eats, although carrot cake was being requested on two dates (sleepover and actual birthday) and there was still the need for a treat to bring to school to share with her classmates.
 Of course I agreed to the carrot cake - although I did negotiate that instead of two 2-layered cakes I would bake for one and freeze one of the 9" round to be thawed and frosted for the Actual Day.
 This made me happier anyway, spreading out all that rich, carrot-y goodness over time.